CaZual-T/CZT-Mega-Sync/README.md

 - Before continuing, delete the folder currently holding all of your mods:
   - Exception: If it’s already named *mod.czt*, or you just dont have a mods folder to begin with, skip this step.
   - For example, mod.io has its own folder ~ delete the one holding the mods from other sites (the tool creates a new folder)<br>
      *- DO NOT DELETE mod.io if you see it.
 I was just using it as an example.*
+>[!NOTE]
+      - MegaCZT is hard coded to only update folders named mod.czt currently.<br>
+      - This is due to my tool dynamically changing the folder name to the files url extension, and not the actual folder name. which is annoying.
-- Click Download.
+- Click Download!

 ## How to use (sync folder client) (existing mod.czt install)